Frequently Asked Questions (FAQs)

 14. Can you teach me to fly a particular brand of drone, like Parrot or DJI?

-Our beginner workshops will have you flying a Syma X5 – a simple, low maintenance drone with enough functions to get you up and flying with confidence.
+Our beginner workshops will have you flying a Syma X5 – a simple, low maintenance drone with enough functions to get you in the air and flying with confidence.
 Upon getting your ‘wings’ from us you’ll have the knowledge and skills to go away and enjoy recreational drone flying.
-It’s inevitable that you’ll want to upgrade as you gain more confidence and so armed with the tutelage from our drone program and subsequent home-based practice and experience you’ll be ready to upgrade (depending on your needs and budget) to a Parrot, DJI or another brand.
+It’s inevitable that you’ll want to upgrade as you gain more confidence and so armed with the tutelage from our program and subsequent home-based practice and experience you’ll be ready to upgrade (depending on your needs and budget) to a Parrot, DJI or another brand.

-As previously mentioned, it is highly recommended that you start with an inexpensive (<$100) quadcopter such as the Syma X5 provided by Drone Bootcamp – those that commit to expensive Parrots or DJI aircraft and crash-land them or lose them in a tree on their first outing certainly concur.
+As previously mentioned, it is highly recommended that you start with an inexpensive (<$100) quadcopter such as the Syma X5 provided by Drone Bootcamp – those that commit to expensive Parrots or DJI aircraft and crash them or lose them in a tree on their first outing certainly concur.

 15. Do I have to bring my own drone or be flying already?

 No – nil experience is necessary.
 Our programs are aimed at novice flyers keen to learn rules and regulations, flying theory and practice basic flying skills in a safe and controlled environment.
 If you are a drone flyer already and want to enrol, please do so by all means – you’ll fly our Syma X5 or, if you choose a program with a drone included in the enrolment cost, you’ll unbox, assemble and fly your own brand new Syma X5 and take it home with you at the end of the course.

-Absolutely – just send us an email via the Contact page and we’ll get in touch.
+Absolutely – CONTACT US and we’ll get back in touch.